locodasi/fake-commerce-api/README.md

   - Purchases (`purchases`)
   - Purchase Items (`purchase_items`)
 - Full shopping cart → purchase flow.
-- Designed for use with React, Vue, Svelte, and other frontend frameworks.
+- Suitable for use with any frontend technology, including HTML/JS, React, Vue, and more.

 ---